esling/esling.github.io/_pages/atiam-ml-9-markov-models.md

 Since we will multiply probabilistic transitions, the numbers can quickly become very small and lead to an underflow (numbers too small to be handled numerically).
 As usual, to deal with this, we can use the logarithm of the probabilities.
 Furthermore, in this case, all multiplications become additions, and all additions have to be log-additions, a special computation that unfortunately is quite slow.
 </div>{: .notice--warning}

-## 9.2 - Dynamic Programming
+## 9.2 - Model inference

 <div markdown = "1">

-If we decompose our original question of finding $$P(o \mid h)$$, we can see that this turns to ask how likely it is that we end up at the node that has $$P(o \mid h)$$ as outgoing transition.
-And once we took that transition, what is the probability from the node we reach to the end of the sequence.
-By using dynamic programming, we can compute how likely it is to arrive at each node (with the Forward algorithm), and to get to the end from there (with the Backward algorithm).

 We use Forward-Backward in order to efficiently compute for each sequence how often we see each transition and what the probability of that sequence is.
 We need both for the fractional counts.
 Forward-Backward is the E step in an EM implementation: we compute the expected counts given the current model parameters.
+By using dynamic programming, we can compute how likely it is to arrive at each node (with the Forward algorithm), and to get to the end from there (with the Backward algorithm).

 **Forward algorithm**